GalvanizeOpenSource/tableau-workshop/README.md

     │
     ├── TableauWorkshop2018.twbx  <- Packaged Tableau workbook with all exercises completed │
-    ├── TitanticModel.ipynb       <- Notebook for building a model and connecting with TabPy
+    ├── TitanticModel.ipynb       <- Bonus notebook for building a model and connecting with TabPy